jamestwebber/delete-tweets/README.md

       you want to create an app to semi-automatically clean up your own tweets.
     1. **Terms of service**: Read and accept the terms.
     1. **Email verification**: Confirm your email address.
-1. Now wait for your Twitter Developer account to be reviewed and approved.
+1. Now wait for your Twitter Developer account to be reviewed and approved (in my case this appeared to happen automatically, super good security over there).

 ### Create a Twitter app